-Place the two supplied pieces of cheesecloth on top of each other and cut into approximately a 1-1/2" circle.
-Keep the two pieces together and apply glue to one side of the cheesecloth, then place the cheesecloth (glue side down) over the intersection of the X braces (pictured).
-Use a small screwdriver or scrap of the wood soundhole reinforcement to push the cheesecloth into the corners on the sides of the X brace intersection.
+Go-bar Clamping System for Modern Guitar Item #4732 This kit includes hardware and radiused dishes to build your own go bar clamping deck.
+Go-Bar systems are perfect for gluing braces, soundboards, and all sorts of other tricky shapes.
+Setup is simpler and much faster than using standard clamps, and clamping pressure is more uniform.
+Place the two supplied pieces of muslin on top of each other and cut into approximately a 1-1/2" cross.
+Keep the two pieces together and apply glue to one side of the muslin, then place the it (glue side down) over the intersection of the X braces (pictured).
+Use a small screwdriver or scrap of the wood soundhole reinforcement to push the muslin into the corners on the sides of the X brace intersection.
 Let this dry overnight and trim any protruding strings with a razor knife for a clean look.

-Bridge and shoulder brace clamping cauls

-While the braces are accessible, prepare a bridge clamping caul and a shoulder brace caul that will be used in the "Installing the neck" and "Installing the bridge" sections.
+Bridge and shoulder brace clamping cauls While the braces are accessible, prepare a bridge clamping caul and a shoulder brace caul that will be used in the "Installing the neck" and "Installing the bridge" sections.
 The bridge caul (illustrated) is 7-1/2" x 1-3/4" x 3/4".
-It must be relieved to contact the bridge plate and the soundboard, and have sufficient relief to clear the X-braces and the tone bars.
+It must be relieved to contact the bridge plate and the soundboard and have sufficient relief to clear the X-braces and the tone bars.
 The easiest way to create this relief is to glue scrap corners from the bridge plate itself onto the corners of the caul.
 This way, the caul's center portion is relieved by an amount equal to the thickness of the bridge plate.

-The shoulder brace caul is $2" \times 2-5/8" \times 1-1/4"$ , with relief to clear both shoulder braces.
+The shoulder brace caul is $2" \times 2-5/8" \times 1-1/4"$, with relief to clear both shoulder braces.
 Use a saw and a chisel or router to make these cauls.

-Bridge clamping caul

-These surfaces must contact the soundboard; the notches should not contact the braces.
+Bridge clamping caul These surfaces must contact the soundboard; the notches should not contact the braces.